|

 only consumed 2 glasses of champagne, although his blood alcohol

 levels were above the legal limit to operate a motor vehicle.
+A female patient 50 years of age and

 one-year post-gastric bypass hit and killed a pedestrian with